-No. TLA, according to the Joint Travel Regulations, is authorized upon initial arrival (reporting for duty) at an OCONUS PDS and waiting for Government quarters assignment.
+No. TLA, according to the Financial Management Regulations, is authorized upon initial arrival (reporting for duty) at an OCONUS PDS and waiting for Government quarters assignment.
 If quarters are available when you arrive you will be assigned those quarters and therefore not authorized TLA.
-Arranging transportation to and from home/work is the responsibility of the service member and their Command.
+Arranging transportation to and from home/work is the responsibility of the service member and their gaining command.